stevenckwong/CardGameDemo/README.md

 2. gameCommCalc to get a commission for the play.

 The 2 other services are written in Go and I have included them under the "external-services" folder.

+This application also uses a MongoDB database to store the users.